theo2021/OnDA/README.md

 First download the Cityscapes dataset from [here](https://www.cityscapes-dataset.com/).
 To add rain to the cityscapes dataset you need to follow the steps as shown [here](https://team.inria.fr/rits/computer-vision/weather-augment/).
 The autors provide the rain mask for each image.
 With their dev-kit one can create the rainy images.

+If you have trouble creating the rainy or foggy dataset, please contact us in [domain-adaptation-group@googlegroups.com](mailto:domain-adaptation-group@googlegroups.com?subject=[Dataset]%20Requesting%20access%20to%20rainy%20db) and we can provide you the dataset.

 ## Download the pretrained source model and prototypes

 Download the files `precomputed_prototypes.pickle` , `pretrained_resnet50_miou645.pth` and save them into a folder named `pretrained`